Optimal General Matchings: Structure and properties of a basic canonical path

-{\bf Case: $a\notin \R$.} If there is a cycle of $\Q$ incident to both endpoints of $\R$ then these endpoints are even or not incident to any meta-cycle of $\R$, as otherwise we would use Lemma \ref{L1}.
-Therefore set of meta-paths between endpoints of $\R$ has positive weight, so also $R_{max}$ has positive weight.
+If there is a cycle of $\Q$ incident to both endpoints of $\R$ then these endpoints are even or not incident to any cycle of $\R$, as otherwise we would use Lemma \ref{L1}.
+Therefore set of paths between endpoints of $\R$ has positive weight, so also $R_{max}$ has positive weight.
 Then we use Lemma \ref{help} with $S=R_{max}$.

-Otherwise, if it exists, let $C$ be the meta-cycle of $\Q$ of non-positive weight incident only to one endpoint of $\R$, say $c$.
-Once again $c$ is even or not incident to any meta-cycle.
-Let $\R'$ be $\R$ without meta-cycles incident to $c$, but not to $d$ (its weight is greater that $\R$).
+Otherwise, if it exists, let $C$ be the cycle of $\Q$ of non-positive weight incident only to one endpoint of $\R$, say $c$.
+Once again $c$ is even or not incident to any cycle.
+Let $\R'$ be $\R$ without cycles incident to $c$, but not to $d$ (its weight is greater that $\R$).
 Let us split $C$ into two paths between $a$ and $c$ and let $P$ be lighter of them.
 Then $\R' \cup \Q \setminus P$ is a canonical path of weight greater than $\Q$.

 Finally suppose that all cycles of $\Q$ incident to any endpoint of $\R$ are positive.
 Let $\C$ denote these cycles, let $C$ be one of them incident to $c$ and let $P$ be lighter sub-path of $C$ between $a$ and $c$.
 Then $\R' \cup \C \setminus P$ is a canonical path of positive weight.